DoTheEvo/selfhosted-apps-docker/beginners-speedrun-selfhosting/readme.md

   can dick around for hours trying wrong shit.
 * everything here is just basic setup that breaks easily, server got dynamic IP, turn it off for a weekend and it might get a different ip assigned next time it starts.
-Container is not set to start on boot,...
+Nginx container is not set to start on boot,...
-* you dont understand how this shit works, fixing not working stuff be hard, but now you can start to consume all the guides and tutorials on docker compose and try stuff...
+* you dont understand how this shit works, deploying more complicated stuff, fixing not working stuff be hard, but now you can start to consume all the guides and tutorials on docker compose and try stuff...

 ## where to go from here